harrismcc/portfolio-site/packages/portfolio-site-react/content/projects/harvey-mudd-desmos-clinic/index.md

 title: Jump to Definition
 date: 2021-01-05T19:31:50.113Z
 start: 2021-01-05T19:31:50.947Z
-description: "The Harvey Mudd Clinic program allows students in their senior year to work on a solutions to real-world, technical problems for industrial clients.
+description: 'The Harvey Mudd Clinic program allows students in their senior year to work on a solutions to real-world, technical problems for industrial clients.
 My clinic project was with Desmos, a free math education platform.
-  Our Goal: To make  their teacher-facing scripting language, Computation Layer, easier to use for teachers and the internal Desmos activity team by implementing a series of new Language Features, IDE enhancements, and Overall Usability Features."
+  Our Goal: To make  their teacher-facing scripting language, Computation Layer, easier to use for teachers and the internal Desmos activity team by implementing a series of new Language Features, IDE enhancements, and Overall Usability Features.'
 ---

 The [Harvey Mudd Clinic](https://www.hmc.edu/clinic/) program allows students in their senior year to work on a solutions to real-world, technical problems for industrial clients.
 My clinic project was with [Desmos](https://www.desmos.com/about), a free math education platform, working on their teacher-facing scripting language 'Computation Layer'.

 ## Activity Builder